Lecture 6: Quarto for Website Creation

 quarto create project website your-github-username.github.io

-Creates a new website project from the Terminal.
+This creates a new website project from the Terminal.
 This website project is initiated by a folder called your-github-username.github.io located on the root of your terminal.

 The folder contains only 4 files: